 If your participants play each audio or video file by clicking on something, such as the in-built 'Play' button, or by using Click Response with a Trigger - Active component, then you should be fine.

-As of 2023 - and has been the case since 2018 - all the major browsers prevent autoplaying of audio files and video files with an audio track (hereafter referred to as audio-visual media) by default.
+Since 2018, all the major browsers prevent autoplaying of audio files and video files with an audio track (hereafter referred to as audio-visual media) by default.
 Videos without an audio track, or with their audio track muted, will be allowed to autoplay.
 If a muted video is unmuted (and was autoplayed initially) it will immediately stop.

-1) At Gorilla we've made autoplay of audio much more reliable because we've hidden a silent audio track in our systems so that any time a participant uses a left mouse button click, it secretly triggers the silent audio to play!
-This doesn't affect the participant or your task at all, and the browser doesn't know it's silent, it just knows that it's an audio file.
-This reduces the burden on you as a researcher to try and engineer a situation where a participant plays audio with a mouse click at some point just to unlock autoplay.
-All you need to do is make sure there's a mouse click somewhere at the beginning of your task, such as a Continue button, as this will trigger our secret silent audio track and hopefully unlock autoplay.
-Importantly, this trick we use only works for audio and unfortunately doesn't work for video stimuli with an audio track.
+At Gorilla, we've made autoplay of audio much more reliable by hiding a silent audio track in our systems.
+Any time a participant clicks the left mouse button, it secretly triggers the silent audio to play!
+This doesn't affect the participant experience at all.
+All you need to do is make sure there's a mouse click somewhere at the beginning of your task, such as a Continue button.
+When the participant clicks it, the silent audio will play, which may unlock audio autoplay for the rest of the task.

-2) In Task Builder 2 we've introduced subsystems for setting up sound (and audio/video recording).
-If you have audio or video with an audio track in your task, your participant will automatically be prompted to press 'Play' on our own audio track (a voice saying "1, 2, 3") before your task starts so that they can test their volume, which may then unlock autoplay for the rest of your task.
+2) Ensure the audio subsystem in your task is toggled on.
+This prompts the participant to press 'Play' on our own audio track (a voice saying "1, 2, 3") before your task starts, which may then unlock autoplay for the rest of your task.

 Why did you make this change?